Osmosis treatment in 5 steps [manual]

 Tools

 Step 1.
-Remove the gelcoat layer
+Remove the gelcoat

-First, the boat's hull must be exposed.
-To do this, the gelcoat must be peeled back to reveal the polyester fibers.
+The first step of the osmosis treatment process is to remove the gelcoat layer.
 This can be a tedious job, but once you have done this, the worst is behind you.
-You can remove the gelcoat with a Gelplane vacuum scraper or, for example, an angle grinder with a flap disc.
-Gelcoat removal is even faster with the professional Tercoo rotating blaster with adjustable guide and dust cover.
-You can also hire a company to remove gelcoat on site.
+You can remove the gelcoat in several ways.
+You can remove it with a Gelplane vacuum scraper or, for example, an angle grinder with a flap disc.
+Gelcoat removal is even faster with the professional Tercoo rotating blaster with adjustable guide and dust cover

-Step 2.
+Stap 2.
 Clean and dry the polyester laminate

 When you have removed all the gelcoat, it is important to regularly clean the surface of the bare laminate with clean water and to let the laminate dry for at least a few weeks, for example throughout the winter.
 It is not a problem if the ship remains slightly damp, but the drier the better.